-Dow plunges 800 points as bond fears haunt stocks
+Dow plunges 1,033 points and sinks into correction

 Bonds are spooking stocks

-The yield on the 10-year Treasury bond ticked higher again on Thursday morning, to 2.88%.
-(A flight to safety away from stocks and back into government bonds knocked the 10-year back down to 2.82% by early afternoon.)

-"We haven't seen interest rates rise like this in a long time," Guerrini said.
-"Obviously people are reacting."

-The bull market has feasted on extremely low bond rates.
-The fear is that Treasury yields will rise to levels that make stocks less attractive and force the Federal Reserve to fight inflation by aggressively raising interest rates.
+The bull market has feasted on extremely low bond rates for years, but those days may be ending.

+Investors worry that Treasury yields will rise to levels that make stocks less attractive, and will force the Federal Reserve to fight inflation by aggressively raising interest rates.

 New York Federal Reserve President Bill Dudley told Bloomberg News on Thursday that if the U.S. economy keeps getting stronger the central bank may be justified in raising rates four times this year.
 Wall Street has been expecting three rate hikes at most.